PRAN1999/SakaiClientiOS/README.md

 This should open the project in XCode.
 If you do not see "SakaiClientiOS" as a target in the top left of the screen, click on the target list and then click "New Scheme".
 Then add "SakaiClientiOS" as a target and run Cmd-B to build the target.

-If you would like to hook up your own Crashlytics account to the app, in the project root, add a file named config.txt and configure it according to config-example.txt like so:
+If you would like to hook up your own Fabric account to the app, in the project root, add a file named config.txt and configure it according to config-example.txt like so:

     <FabricApiKey>
     <FabricBuildSecretKey>